pulumi/pulumi-kubernetes-operator/README.md

 $ make deploy
 ```

+### Create a Stack CustomResource

+Check out [`examples/s3_bucket_stack.yaml`](./examples/s3_bucket_stack.yaml) to start with a simple exmaple.

-Ensure that you have an existing GitHub repo, and update `examples/s3_bucket_stack.yaml` to refer to the appropriate github `project` and `commit`, Pulumi `stack` name, and appropriate Pulumi `accessToken` and environment variables needed for the deployment controller.
+You can use the repo configuration to test an existing Pulumi project.
+If you'd like to use your own, ensure that you have an existing GitHub repo, and update `examples/s3_bucket_stack.yaml` to refer to:
+  - An existing github `project` and `commit`,
+  - A Pulumi `stack` name,
+  - A Kubernetes Secret for your Pulumi API `accessToken`,
+  - A Kubernetes Secret for other sensitive settings like cloud provider credentials, and
+  - Environment variables and stack config needed.

-Once these are ready - deploy the `pulumi.com/v1alpha1.Stack`:
+Once the stack is authored, deploy the `pulumi.com/v1alpha1.Stack` CustomResource:

 ```
 $ kubectl apply -f examples/s3_bucket_stack.yaml